Vegan Peanut Butter Blondies

 More vegan desserts to try

-These vegan peanut butter blondies are easy to make and perfect for a nutritious dessert or snack.
-These gluten-free blondies are a tasty way to use up ripe bananas.
+These vegan banana blondies are easy to make and perfect for a nutritious dessert or snack.
+These gluten-free, paleo blondies are a tasty way to use up ripe bananas.

 Course Dessert